jonathonadams/zero-to-production/guides/GETTING_STARTED.md

 - Nested `package.json` files - Although this is a Monorepo with a root level `package.json` for managing dependencies, an additional `package.json` file is located within the API server directory.
 The `server.Dockerfile` build process will use the nested `package.json` to install all its development & production dependencies that are specific to the the server project only.
 If you install or remove any dependencies (via `npm install/uninstall <package>`) for the API they will have to be added manually to nested `package.json` file.
 Once the dependencies have been added, on each git commit the version numbering will be synced to the root `package.json` file automatically.

+#### Continuos Integration & Semantic Release

+In shot, Circle CI is set up to run two workflows.
+The first, `build-and-test`, will run on any PR into master and lint, test & build all affected apps/libs by the changes.

+The second, `release-and-deploy`, runs on any commit to master (i,e, any PR being merged) and will lint, test, & build the effected projects, generate a new semver release based on the commit messages and publish to GitHub.
+If any of the projects are affected by the changes they will be deployed to the respective service (Firebase Functions, AWS Lambda).
+Any release will also trigger a Kubernetes rolling update of the API server.
+See the [kubernetes guide] for further info.

+Edit the CI config file located at`.circleci/config.yml` to suite your own needs.

 #### Guides & Deployment

 The following guides are a series of instructions to take your newly cloned project from local development to a deployed working frontend & API.